markushinz/actions/workflow-mutex/README.md

 If no release "lock" exists, it gets created and subsequent workflow steps are executed.
 Finally, the release "locks" gets deleted.

+This action is implemented as a Docker container action as composite actions do not support post steps.

 ## Usage

 ```yaml